Water Intake Calculator

 Are You Drinking Enough?

 Thirst is actually a late signal.
 By the time you feel thirsty, you are already slightly dehydrated.
-Watch for these biological signs:
+Watch for these biological signs of dehydration:

 Frequently Asked Questions

 Yes, mostly.
-While caffeine is a mild diuretic (makes you pee), modern studies show that the water content in coffee and tea still contributes to your net hydration.
+While caffeine is a mild diuretic (makes you pee), modern studies show that the water content in coffee and tea still contributes to your net fluid intake.
 However, pure water is always the most efficient hydrator.

 Yes.
 It is called Hyponatremia.
 If you drink excessive amounts (e.g., 6+ liters) rapidly without replacing electrolytes, you dilute the sodium in your blood, which can be dangerous.
 Stick to the calculator's recommendation and sip, don't chug.